q0j0p/food/README.md

 ## Data collection, processing, and storage

 The main choice for data source was allrecipes.com, a website repository of recipes that is also effectively a social platform for people who cook.
-It is an unpolished grass-roots website for the everyday cooker ([ref](http://www.slate.com/articles/life/food/2016/05/allrecipes_reveals_the_enormous_gap_between_foodie_culture_and_what_americans.html)) [\*they have recently undergone a major commercial overhaul.]
+It is an unpolished grass-roots website for the everyday cook ([ref](http://www.slate.com/articles/life/food/2016/05/allrecipes_reveals_the_enormous_gap_between_foodie_culture_and_what_americans.html)) [\*they have recently undergone a major commercial overhaul.]

 The website is a trove of multidimensional data.
 In addition to recipe pages that contain user-generated ingredients lists, directions, pictures, metrics (cooking time, servings, nutrition information, etc.), it also contains ratings and reviews linked to members who have made and evaluated the recipe.
 Each member has a personal site with sections detailing recipes that they have made or enjoyed.
 Also included are list of people that they follow or are followed by.